-- Live with you but are not supported by your household's income AND do not contribute income to your household. - Children and students already listed in STEP 1.
+- Live with you but are not supported by your household's income AND do not contribute income to your household. - Infants and children and students already listed in STEP 1.

 How do I fill in the income amount and source?